encloud-tech/encloud/README.md

 1) Generate RSA 2048 key pair (key encryption key or KEK) to encrypt & decrypt the AES-256 keys (data encryption key or DEK).
 Run below command from the root of the project to the RSA key pair
     > encloud generate-key-pair

 2) Upload encrypted data to Filecoin.
 This command encrypts the specified file using a newly generated DEK.
 The DEK is encrypted using the KEK and the metadata is stored on the local KV store.
-This command also provides multiple DEK options to encrypt data - `aes` or `chacha20`.
+   This command also provides multiple `DEK_TYPE` options to encrypt data - `aes` or `chacha20`.

     > encloud upload -p `<KEK_PUBLIC_KEY>` -f `<UPLOAD_FILE_PATH>` -e `<DEK_TYPE>`